(To mix up the housewife

 “What a mess you've made,” She chided him, teasing, gently mocking.

 He exhaled through his nose.
 A pause.
 And then he sprang forward, large frame one motion of seizure and so he did: hand tangling and gripping her hair, a brusque tongue running once along to collect the juice, her mouth pulled up to his.
-Breath hot in her face.
+His breath hot in her face.

 “Yeah.
 But it's my mess.”